dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 ### .Domain

 This is the heart of the whole solution.
-We store here the entities, value objects, enumerations, domain events and other core structures.
+We store here entities, value objects, enumerations, domain events and other core structures.